sveinpg/build-your-own-react/README.md

 To run the an example:

-1. Change directory to the example
+1. Change directory to the example `cd src/examples/<the example you want to test>`
 2. Install and run the example with `npm`

+For instance, if you want to test the todo-example

 ```
 cd src/examples/todo